 If you call someone out for being unreliable

-If you go with this option I think you need to make your message fit how well you know the person.
+If you go with this option I think you need to make your message fit how well you know them.
 I wouldn't recommend reaming out a casual acquaintance for being late to give you a free ride to a party, but it would make sense to be pretty forward with a good friend who consistently lets you down.

 Don't expect a whole lot the first time your confront someone.
 In my experience, and from reading up on the issue, a lot of unreliable people aren't great about taking responsibility for their actions, and they may dismissively brush off your concerns.
 The specific reaction you'll get depends on the reason they're flaky in the first place:

 - Overly busy, stressed out friends will often sincerely apologize, but their lives are too hectic for anything to really change.
 Anxious or depressed friends are similar.
 They don't want to be undependable, but can't help it at the moment.

-- People who are flaky because they're bad at saying no will often be just as reluctant to share their true feelings if you bring up their unreliability directly.
-They may apologize for their behavior, but until they learn to assert themselves better, they'll continue to agree to things they never intend on following through with.
+- People who are flaky because they're bad at saying "no" will often be just as reluctant to share their true feelings if you bring up their unreliability directly.
+They may apologize for their behavior, but until they learn to assert themselves better they'll continue to agree to things they never intend on following through with.

-- If you're not that important to someone who is unreliable towards you, they're not going to care too much if you call them out.
-Maybe they'll reluctantly get their act together, or they may start hanging out with you less, because they see the relationship as being less low-maintenance and on their terms.
+- If you're not that important to someone who is unreliable toward you, they're not going to care too much if you call them out.
+Maybe they'll reluctantly get their act together, or they may start hanging out with you less, because they now see the relationship as being less low-maintenance and on their terms.